luhang-HPU/poseidon-docs/source/HPU/BFV.md

 **Parameters**：

-- **paramLiteral**: ParametersLiteral, indicates the encryption parameter used to calculate context information.
+- **paramLiteral**: Indicates the encryption parameter used to calculate context information.

-- **secret\_key**：SecretKey，Indicates the key involved in the encryption operation.
+- **secret\_key**：Indicates the key involved in the encryption operation.

 **Functions**：
 ```c++